Visiting Bhutan in April: Best Time for Spring Blooms, Festivals, and More

 Bhutan Weather in April

-It is easy to see the rhododendron flowers during your Bhutan tour in April, especially in the low altitude destinations in west Bhutan.
+It is easy to see the rhododendron flowers during your Bhutan tour in April, especially in the low-altitude destinations in west Bhutan.

 Bhutan Trek in April to See Rhododendron Flowers